dkoiman/SpaceShipExperienceMod/README.md

   and takes as many days to complete.
 * Multiple ships with the module in the fleet speed up the process and reduce the delta-V cost.

+### FuelPipe [Experimental]

+`Fuel Pipe` is a utility module that allows refueling ships in the deep space.

+#### Use
+* Unlocks with `Deep Space Maintenance` faction project which depends on `Shipyards` project.
+* Can ONLY be fitted to `Utility ship` design.
+* One module supplies 5000 ton of propelant.
+* The propelant type is abstracted and charged at the refueling time.
+* Module resource depletion translates to the module's damage.
+* Presently module's depletion doesn't reduce the total weight of the ship (because mass calculations are messy and I wasn't able to reliably patch all quirks).
+* Takes 4x time of refular reefueling, multiple ships make it faster.